FilipGrela/Phone-led-controler/README.md

 5. Connecting the Raspberry Pi and the phone to a common network.

-### Liblaries
+### Libraries

-To run the program you need to download all the required libraries, to do this enter the following comments in the command line on the Raspperry Pi
+To run the program you need to download all the required libraries, to do this enter the following comments in the command line on the Raspberry Pi

 - install `python3.6`
 - install LED library: